wafftimus-prime/front-end-assessment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### FOR HIRING MANAGER
+--> In order to run this application please run npm install and after that run npm run app-local in order to test this application both on a browser and on a mobile device.